pauldubois98/ModularFormsModuloTwo.jl/docs/src/data.md

 # Precalculated Data Storage

+## Raw Data
+Tables of data can be found here:
+* Table of [primes Hecke](../tables/Hecke_primes_table.html) operators on modular forms modulo two.
+If this is not enoght, remeber that this module allows anyone to generate new data.

 ## Use of Precalculated Variables
 Here is how to use the variables:
 - ``\ T_p|\Delta^k `` is `Hecke_primes[p][k+1]`